 Increased Costs

 With the new tariffs, the cost of purchasing products across borders has risen.
 As a result, companies face tough decisions such as absorbing higher costs, accepting lower profit margins, or increasing prices, risking reductions in sales and customer satisfaction.
-With prices becoming more unpredictable, ecommerce businesses must navigate more complex pricing strategies, making it difficult to adjust swiftly.
-This leaves businesses with two choices: absorb the rising operational costs or pass them on to customers.
+As pricing is becoming more and more unpredictable, businesses must work through more complex pricing strategies, making it difficult to adjust with agility.
+This leaves ecommerce companies with two choices: absorb the rising operational costs or pass them on to customers.

 Supply Chain Disruptions

-To stay competitive, ecommerce businesses need to reduce their reliance on countries affected by tariffs.
-One approach is to diversify their supplier base by sourcing from different regions.
+To stay competitive, ecommerce businesses need to reduce their reliance on regions affected by tariffs.
+One approach is to diversify their supplier base by sourcing from different countries.
 However, introducing new suppliers brings additional costs, from setting up new contracts and verifying supplier quality to modifying logistics.
-As an alternative approach, some businesses may prefer to stockpile inventory before prices increase or availability decreases.
-However, storing large amounts of inventory comes with costs, including warehousing and insurance.
+Alternatively, some businesses may prefer to stockpile inventory before prices increase or availability decreases.
+However, again, storing large amounts of inventory comes with costs, including warehousing and insurance.

 Consumer Shift

-Tariffs are driving up the cost of importing goods like electronics and apparel, which has caused many ecommerce businesses to raise prices to offset the extra costs.
-As a result, consumers are beginning to change their buying behaviour, looking into secondhand or domestically made products that aren’t directly affected by these tariffs.
+Tariffs are driving up the cost of importing goods like electronics and apparel, causing many ecommerce businesses to raise the prices of their offerings to offset these extra costs.
+Because of this, consumers are beginning to change their buying behaviour, looking into secondhand or domestically made products that aren’t directly affected by these tariffs.

 How a Marketplace Helps Ecommerce Businesses Adapt